Israel Prepares to Rebut GoldstoneJanuary 26, 2010 22:00 by ManagingTeam

 As we will see, the report is demonstrably wrong about both of these critical conclusions.
 The hard evidence conclusively proves that the exact opposite is true, namely that:

 - Israel did not have a policy of targeting innocent civilians for death.
 Indeed the IDF went to unprecedented lengths to minimize civilian casualties; and

 - That Hamas did have a deliberate policy of having its combatants dress in civilian clothing, fire their rockets from densely populated areas, use civilians as human shields, and store weapons in mosques.

-Read Alan Dershowitz’s full essay here at the Understanding the Goldstone Report website.
+Read Alan Dershowitz’s full essay here (PDF format).

 Also offering an analysis of the Goldstone Report is Professor Richard Landes in a two part piece in the Middle East Review of International Affairs (MERIA), which includes an examination of the media’s role in the Gaza conflict: